city_hall

 Food Recovery Assessment Report

-The Office of Food Justice commissioned a Food Recovery Assessment to evaluate the food recovery landscape in Boston and help identify interventions to the City’s food recovery ecosystem to improve effectiveness, responsiveness to community needs and reduce wastage of surplus food.
-The assessment centered community engagement and stakeholder input, which were essential in shaping the report’s findings and recommendations.
-The report focuses on strategies the City can pursue to enhance food recovery efforts, ensuring surplus, safe-to-eat, and nutritious food is redistributed rather than entering the waste stream.
-The project plays a significant role in identifying how OFJ-along with our partners- move forward with the office’s strategies to expand the City’s work on food recovery over the coming years.
+The Office of Food Justice developed a Food Recovery Assessment to evaluate the food recovery landscape in Boston and help identify interventions to scale food recovery, increase responsiveness to community needs and reduce wastage of surplus food.
+We engaged community members and food access and food recovery organizations, along with businesses that generate food waste, to shape the report’s findings.
+The assessment recommends strategies the City can pursue to enhance food recovery efforts, ensuring surplus, safe-to-eat, and nutritious food is redistributed rather than entering the waste stream.
+Together with our partners, OFJ is excited to move forward recommendations from the report over the coming years.

 cold storage grant program